 What are the VA loan requirements?

 The VA does not have a minimum credit score, but the VA does not make the loan.
 It will vary depending on the mortgage lender.
 Most require a 620 credit score.
-We come across a common misconception that Navy Federal and USAA offer better rates and/or are the only companies that offer a VA loan.
+We have a common misconception that Navy Federal and USAA offer better rates and/or are the only companies offering a VA loan.
 NOT TRUE!
 Check with your local lender – many have better rates or can at least match what is offered.